andrehsouza/vargo-places/README.md

-# Vargo - Videos & Articles
+# Vargo - Places.

-A challenge that consists of build an app about articles and videos.
+A challenge that consists of developing an app to fetch places from Google Places API

 ## Using